 Arkadi Monastery – Moní Arkadíou - Μονή Αρκαδίου

-The monastery is 23 km inland from Rethymnon town, set amongst rolling hills and gorges.
+The monastery is located 22 km inland from Rethymnon town, set amongst the rolling hills and gorges of the Amari Valley.
 Buses travel daily between Rethymnon town and the monastery.

-So the Turkish force of 1500 attacked the 950 or so men, women and children who were sheltering in the grounds.
-When the attack became successful and things looked grim for the rebels, the Abbott gave the order, as planned, to blow up the gunpowder stores and kill the rebels, women and children rather than fall into the hands of the Turks.
+So a Turkish fighting force of 1500 attacked the 950 or so men, women and children who were sheltering in the monastery grounds.
+When the attack became successful and things looked grim for the rebels, the Abbott gave the order, as planned, to blow up the gunpowder stores and kill the rebels, women and children, rather than fall into the hands of the Turks.

 This is indeed what happened, and so many proud Cretans died that day, 9th November 1866.
 The news of the rebels actions swept across Europe at that time and lead to further support for Greek independence.